 You can also bring your own gear to enjoy on the trails at Centennial and Mapleton, as well as enjoy walking in the marked areas.

 There are groomed trails in Moncton’s Irishtown Nature Park that are available for snowshoeing, biking, and walking.

-Fundy National Park is open from sunrise to sunset during the winter, with park activities including cross-country skiing, birding, snowshoeing, and winter camping.
+Fundy National Park is open from sunrise to sunset during the winter, with park activities including cross-country skiing, birding, snowshoeing, fat biking, and winter camping.

-Kouchibouquac Park is also open all winter, with activities including Geocaching, Sliding / Tobogganing on Patterson Hill, two winter walking trails, snowshoeing, camping, and new this winter, three trails for fat biking.
+Kouchibouquac Park is also open all winter, with trails for winter walking, snowshoeing (more than 30km of trails), and fat biking.
 The park also has 15km of cross-country trails, groomed for both classic and ski skating styles.